-- · on an actual basis; - · on a pro forma basis to give effect to the issuance subsequent to September 30, 2019 of 3,280,000 shares of restricted common stock to a director and executive under our equity incentive plan; and - on a pro forma as adjusted basis to give effect to the foregoing pro forma adjustments and the sale of 17,021,276 shares of common stock in this offering at the public offering price of \$0.47 per share (which was the last reported sale price of our common stock on The Nasdaq Capital Market on January 6, 2020) and accompanying common warrants to purchase 8,510,638 shares of common stock and, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
-The as adjusted basis excludes the proceeds, if any, from the exercise of the common warrants issued in this offering.
+- · on an actual basis; - · on a pro forma basis to give effect to the issuance subsequent to September 30, 2019 of 3,280,000 shares of restricted common stock to a director and executive under our equity incentive plan; and - on a pro forma as adjusted basis to give effect to the foregoing pro forma adjustments and the sale of 20,000,000 shares of common stock in this offering at the public offering price of \$0.35 per share (and accompanying common warrants to purchase 10,000,000 shares of common stock) and, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
+The pro forma as adjusted basis excludes the proceeds, if any, from the exercise of the common warrants issued in this offering.